 I’ve been meaning to write about Starbucks in Milan since I moved here – which is also as long as Starbucks has been claiming they were about to open a store here.
 Luckily we’re equally behind schedule.

-As you may know, espresso is from Italy.
+As you probably know, espresso is from Italy.
 Because I love doing this kind of research, here’s the briefest history: The plant is from Ethiopia.
 Coffee as a drink was probably invented in Yemen, but Italy was the first major adopter of coffee in Europe, thanks to the Venetian Republic’s trade with the Middle East and North Africa.
 This was in the 1600s.
 And espresso – the machine for making coffee more quickly – was invented in Torino in the late 1800’s and perfected in Milan throughout the 1900s.
-(Smithsonian has a solid history of the machine, if you’re interested.)
+(Smithsonian has a solid history of the machine.)

 Of course having colonies in coffee-producing Ethiopia didn’t hurt the Italian taste for coffee.